 Boolean operators are used by databases to focus searches.
-Three boolean operators are most recognized by database: AND, OR, NOT.
+Three boolean operators are most recognized by databases: AND, OR, NOT.
 When using the operators, use them in all CAPS.

 Use OR to connect two or more similar concepts